 Barclaycard Arrival Plus® World Elite Mastercard®

-The Barclaycard Arrival Plus® World Elite Mastercard® works similarly to the Capital One card in the fact you earn 2x points on each dollar you spend along with an initial signup bonus.
-The difference is, the signup bonus is only 40,000 points worth $400 in travel after you spend $3,000 on purchases in the first 90 days and paying the annual fee.
+The Barclaycard Arrival Plus® World Elite Mastercard® works similarly to the Capital One card in the fact you earn unlimited 2x miles on every purchase along with an initial signup bonus.
+The difference is, the signup bonus is 70,000 points after you spend $5,000 on purchases in the first 90 days and paying the annual fee.

 Still, these points are incredibly versatile since you can use them for hotel stays, flights, rental cars, and nearly any other type of travel you can dream up.
 This makes them especially helpful if you decide to stay in an off-site hotel or rental condo, for example.

-The Barclaycard Arrival Plus® World Elite Mastercard® has an $89 annual fee, but it’s waived the first year.
+The Barclaycard Arrival Plus® World Elite Mastercard® has an $89 annual fee, which is waived the first year.

 The Bottom Line